multip4/P4-SFC/README.md

 # P4-SFC

 This is a P4 implementation of service function chaining based on [IETF RFC7665](https://tools.ietf.org/html/rfc7665).
-Our implementation includes the following SFC components.
+Our implementation includes the following SFC core components and functions.
-* Service Classifier

 * Service Function Forwarder (SFF)
+* SFC Encapsulation
-* Service Function Path (SFP)
+* Service Classification

 More details and complete implementations will be added.

 ## System Requirements
 * Ubuntu 14.04+